flancian/garden/yoga with x.md

   (This could lead to [[Caramel City]].)

   Mirrors solved the issue of not being able to see Adriene (or, indeed, Benji) while in a pose facing away from the main screen; when I say mirrors, I should clarify I mean screens -- additional computation devices, my phone, laptops -- showing the same yoga video through the convenient meeting of a remote screen connection.
-Mirrors that don't flip
+A mirror that doesn't flip its image, nor requires opposition with its subject -- but that's what we called them, in any case.